2418071565/2418071565.github.io/docs/ielts/writing/Advantages_and_Disadvantage.md

 XXX can be a deterrent to potential criminals

-XXX have a deterring effect on potential criminals
+XXX has a deterring effect on potential criminals

 XXX can deter sb from doing sth.